sajaal5star-afk/Assignment-1/README.md

 # Assignment-1
+Q1.
+Conversion of 1D array in numpy and panda.
-Conversion of 1D and 2D array in numpy and panda, finding error in a line equation
+Q2.
+Conversion of 2D array in numpy and panda.
+Q3.
+Finding error in a line equation